Engaging Girls in STEMActivities and resources to support girls in Science, Technology, Engineering, and Mathematics (STEM) fields.

 Building a STEM Pipeline for Girls and Women

 The American Association of University Women is committed to encouraging women and girls to pursue STEM fields.
-They provide summer camps and conferences to engage girls in STEM activities, provide fellowships and scholarships for young women in STEM programs in college, and advocate on a statewide and national level for policies that increase access to STEM education for women and girls.
+They provide conferences, fellowships, and scholarships for young women.

 California Commission on the Status of Women and Girls